amritheshsiva/ASKme/README.md

 ## Tech Stacks
 - **Python**: Core programming language for building the app.
+- **Pathway LLM**: Used as a language model for additional AI-based text processing.
 - **Streamlit**: Web framework used for creating a simple and interactive user interface.
 - **Google Gemini API**: AI models used for generating answers based on text content.
 - **Docker**: Optional - For containerizing the application.